edgexfoundry/edgex-go/snap/README.md

 This folder contains snap packaging for the EdgeX Foundry reference implementation.

-The snap contains Consul, MongoDB, all of the EdgeX Go-based micro services from this repository, device-virtual, as well as Vault, Kong, Cassandra, and the two go-based security micro services.
-The snap also contains a single OpenJDK JRE used to run device-virtual.
+The snap contains Consul, MongoDB, Redis, and all of the EdgeX Go-based micro services from this repository, device-virtual, as well as Vault, Kong, PostgreSQL.
+The snap also contains a single OpenJDK JRE used to run the legacy support-rulesengine (deprecated).

 The project maintains a rolling release of the snap on the `edge` channel that is rebuilt and published at least once daily through the jenkins jobs setup for the EdgeX project.
-You can see the jobs run [here](https://jenkins.edgexfoundry.org/view/Snap/) specifically looking at the `edgex-go-snap-{branch}-stage-snap`.

 The snap currently supports running on both `amd64` and `arm64` platforms.
-Once the project no longer depends on MongoDB as it's primary database, the snap should start working on `armhf` platforms that support snaps as well.

 ## Installation